-15.3 The Mass and Density of the Universe (Contained in Galaxies)
+11.4 The Mass and Density of the Universe (Contained in Galaxies)

 In the preceding we have estimated the number of galaxies in the Universe.
-In the final section of this lab, we now want to explore the implications of this calculation by making an estimate of the matter density of the Universe.
-In your lecture sections, and some of the earlier labs (like the Terrestrial Planet lab, esp.
-Table 4.2) you have probably encountered the concept of density: density = Mass/Volume.
-Astronomers usually use the unit of gm/cm^3 for density.
+In the final subsection of this lab, we now want to explore the implications of this calculation by making an estimate of the matter density of the Universe.
+In your lecture subsections, and some of the earlier labs (like in Table ?? in the Terrestrial Planet lab) you have probably encountered the concept of density: density = Mass/Volume.
+Astronomers usually use the unit of gm/cm3 for density.
 We can now make an estimate for the density of matter contained in all of the galaxies in our Universe.
 We will start with very large numbers, and end up with an extremely tiny number.
 It is quite likely that your calculator cannot handle such numbers.
-To make this calculation easier, we will use some round numbers so that you can do the calculation by hand using the techniques outlined in Lab 1 (if you get stuck with how to multiply numbers with exponents, refer back to section 1.4).
+To make this calculation easier, we will use some round numbers so that you can do the calculation by hand using the techniques outlined in Lab 1 (if you get stuck with how to multiply numbers with exponents, refer back to subsection 1.4 in the introductory lab).
 This is a challenging exercise, but one that gives you an answer that you might not expect!